-This page recap the possible actions to realize if you have any problems with your XOA.
+This page recaps the actions you can perform if you have any problems with your XOA.

 Auto deploy failed. - No SR specified and Pool default SR is null

-It means you didn't have any default SR set on your pool you are importing XOA.
+It means you don't have a default SR set on the pool you are importing XOA to.
 To set a default SR, you must first find the SR UUID you want, with

 xe sr-list.
-When you got the UUID, you can set the default SR like this:
+When you have the UUID, you can set the default SR with:

 xe pool-param-set uuid= and it will autofill your pool UUID.
 When this is done, re-enter the deploy script command and it will work!

-XOA is using HVM mode.
+XOA uses HVM mode.
 If your physical host doesn't support virtualization extensions, XOA won't work.
-To check if your XenServer support hardware assisted virtualization (HVM), you can enter this command in your host:
+To check if your XenServer supports hardware assisted virtualization (HVM), you can enter this command in your host:

 grep --color vmx /proc/cpuinfo.
 If you don't have any result, it means XOA won't work on this hardware.

 If you have lost your password to log in to the XOA webpage, you can reset it.
 From the XOA CLI (for login/access info for the CLI, see here), use the following command and insert the email/account you wish to recover:

 It will prompt you to set a new password.
 If you provide an email here that does not exist in XOA yet, it will create a new account using it, with admin permissions - you can use that new account to log in as well.